Danielberg86/Cloud24NewStart/Languages-page.md

 #Programmeringsspråk

-VI lär oss bl.a dessa språk:
+were learning this languages:

 1. Java
-2. Markdown (inte programmering nödvändigtvis)
+2. Markdown (not a programming languages)
-3. HTML (Framtiden)
+3. HTML (Future)